The route MyWay produced doesn't look correct?

 Settings that affect route optimization.

 The app can build more efficient routes if you turn on Allow U-turns settings in the app settings (it's turned off by default).
-The downside of this is going to be more u-turns which in most cases are less efficient from the time perspective and less safe if you drive a longer vehicle.
-Below you can see an example on how this setting affect route optimization.
+The downside of this is going to be more u-turns, which in most cases are less efficient from the time perspective and less safe if you drive a longer vehicle.
+Below, you can see an example of how this setting affects route optimization.
+On the left option, the app will suggest making a u-turn and on the right one to go through a roundabout.

-Road Side setting, on another side, is responsible for app behaviour that builds routes taking into account your personal (as a driver) preference to cross the road.
+Road Side setting, on the other hand, is responsible for app behavior that builds routes considering your preference (as a driver) to cross the road.
 If you choose "Any roadside," the app will build the most optimal route, but sometimes you have to park on another side from your stop and cross the road.
 If you choose "Same Side, " you don't have to cross the road, but the road will be longer.

 Examples:

-If you need the most efficient route, please choose optimization type by time, turn off allow u-turns setting and pick the roadside you want (or keep default settings).
+If you need the most efficient route, please choose optimization type by time, turn off the allow u-turns setting, and pick the roadside you want (or keep default settings).
 In this case, the route might look like a clover shape.

-Vehicle Type, the last but not least setting that has an effect on the optimised route.
-If you choose "car" it's pretty straightforward, and you don't need to change anything.
-However, if you are a van or truck driver, the optimization algorithm will try to avoid small roads and penalise intersections.
-The algorithm also knows which areas are not allowed for truck drivers (like tunnels, bridges or restricted roads) and will avoid that, so your route will look not optimal but will be correct for your specific vehicle type.
-Also, pick "truck" as a vehicle type only when you drive a big truck and not a small one.
-For the van option, stick to "van" or even a "car".
+Vehicle Type is the last but not least setting that affects the optimized route.
+If you drive a "car," it's pretty straightforward, and you don't need to change anything.
+However, if you are a van or truck driver, the optimization algorithm will try to avoid small roads and penalize intersections.
+The algorithm also knows which areas are not allowed for truck drivers (like tunnels, low bridges, or restricted roads) and will avoid that, so your route will look longer but will be suitable for your specific vehicle type.
+Also, pick "truck" as a vehicle type only when you drive a big truck, not a small one.
+For the van option, stick to "van" or even a "car."
+If, after changing your vehicle type, you see some issues, please check this article.

 My route goes "forward/backward" direction from what I need.

-None of the route planners has the concept of forward/backward routes, as the app simply builds the most efficient route based on time windows, start location and finish location.
-If your route looks like "backward" route, you simply can delete the end location and leave it blank.
-It does not mean the app will build a route precisely as you need (for this use case, you can build route without optimisation in the order you want), but the chance of getting a backward route will be much lower.
+None of the route planners has the concept of forward/backward routes, as the app simply builds the most efficient route based on time windows, start location, and finish location.
+If your route looks " backward, " you can simply delete the end location and leave it blank.
+It does not mean the app will build a route precisely as you need (for this use case, you can build a route without optimization in the order you want), but the chance of getting a backward route will be much lower.
+Also, you can go to route options (3 dots next to route name) > More > Reverse route.
+In this case, all stops in your route will be reversed, and the stop order will change.

 How to report bad optimization?

 In MyWay Route Planner, click on a menu icon in the top right.
-Then go to "My Trips," click on three dots next to the trip and choose the option "Problem with this Route?".
+Then go to "Routes," click on three dots next to the route you want to report, and choose the option "Report an Issue".
 Write down a message to us, and we will try to fix optimization for you.
-Please also share a screenshot that highlights the issue, so we can easily see a problem on our side.
+Please also share a screenshot that highlights the issue so we can easily see a problem on our side.

 Also, you can report lousy optimization when you have an active route.
 Please click on the three dots at the top left side when you have an active route and choose the option.
-"Problem with this Route?".
+"Report an Issue".
 Write down a message to us, and we will try to fix optimization for you.

-The app can optimise not just full-loop routes but even routes without an endpoint.
-We work with thousands of drivers across the globe to make sure the optimisation works as efficiently as possible.
+The app can optimize full-loop routes and even routes without an endpoint.
+We work with thousands of drivers across the globe to make sure the optimization works as efficiently as possible.